First impressions count. Your Zoom background is part of the first interactions your colleagues or clients might have with you.

 Launch the Zoom application on your computer and navigate to the Settings menu, often found under your profile picture or in the main menu.
 Within Settings, find the Background & Filters section.
 This area allows you to manage and add new virtual backgrounds.

-Click the plus sign ("+") or the "Add" button to upload a new background.
-Browse to the location where you saved your exported .jpeg file from Linearity Curve and select it to upload.
+Click the plus sign (+) or the Add button to upload a new background.
+Navigate to the location where you saved your exported .jpeg file from Linearity Curve and select it to upload.

 Zoom custom background